The New Breed Of Kopitiam

 Styled as a ‘hawker bar’, Alibabar is coffeeshop by day, and bar by night.
-It’s home to a variety of cuisine, from char kway teow to Filipino delights.
-Partake in traditional Fried Kway Teow ($4) from Yong Huat Char Kway Tiao, or Foie Gras ($7.90) from Le Petit Paradis.
+It’s home to a variety of cuisine, from char kway teow to Filipino delights such as Yong Huat Char Kway Tiao’s Fried Kway Teow ($4).

 The drinks stall goes from a typical kopi-making, kaya toast-producing stall to one serving up beer and tipples when night falls, making a visit to Alibabar something one-of-a-kind.

 Address: 125 East Coast Road, Singapore 428810